davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/17ea808f-f463-4065-9c5c-0e942bc2199c)

-- Used this query to find out that only 4 people made complaints, so I would say complaints is not the main factor for those who stopped making purchases.
+- Used this query to find out that only 4 people made complaints, so I would say complaints are not the main factor for those who stopped making purchases.
 ```sql
 SELECT [Complain]
       ,COUNT(*) AS 'Number of Customers'